-We're recommending that you do a contingency recommendation to the full Board: that you go with the original plan if the budget for some reason ends up not including Norfolk and Portsmouth, and if the budget is signed go with the color-coded plan.
+DCJS staff recommended the committee make a contingency recommendation to the full Board: to go with the original plan if the budget for some reason ends up not including Norfolk and Portsmouth, and if the budget is signed go with the color-coded plan.
 We anticipate that the budget will be signed before the CJSB meeting so we'd know which set of recommendations to present to the full board.